nolanyee/data-science-portfolio/mosaic-generator/README.md

 The resulting diagram (left) is compared to the mosaic filter (middle) and the crystallize filter (right) from Adobe Photoshop, all generated with a similar tile size.
 The mosaif filter uses evenly spaced square grid tiles, similar to the initial condition described above, except without orientation information.
 The crstallize filter is similar to a Vornoi diagram generated using circular cones instead of oriented pyramids.

 <img src="images/ColoredVornoi.png" width="250"><img src="images/PhotoshopMosaic.png" width="250"><img src="images/PhotoshopCrystallize.png" width="250">

+From the results it is clear that using oriented rectangular pyramids gives superior results than using a grid or a basic Vornoi diagram.
+The consideration of orietnation allows the image to be more accurately represented with similar sized tiles.